Script Development / Simple Cache DFF.CACHE

 DFF.CACHE.hdel(...)

-Delete a field from a hash structure, parameters are as follows:
+Delete a field in a hash structure.
+Parameters are as follows:

 Type |